adpekalski/next-portfolio/README.md

-## Upcoming changes
+# Upcoming changes

-# More style changes related to responsivnes
+## More style changes related to responsivnes
 - Retina devices high resolution taken into consideration!
 - Further text size changes based on device resolution

+# How to run this code on your device

 ## Getting Started